So you want to learn how to have your first lucid dream? Join the party.

 Whether you've dabbled in lucid dreaming without success, or have just recently discovered this wonderful mental skill and want to get started ASAP, I'm here to take you by the hand and show you exactly how it's done...

+Best of all, anyone can learn how to do it.
 Today's quick-start guide will cover some of the essentials.

 You'll be very lucky to start lucid dreaming the first day you hear about it (although it happens, thanks to the power of unconscious incubation).